Lead the way.

 Spend time with family or friends

 Friends can influence your choices in good or bad ways.
-It's hard to be the only one saying "no," but you can do it.
-Remember, most Maine teens are saying "no" too, so you're not alone.
+It's hard to be the only one saying no, but you can do it.
+Remember, most Maine teens are saying no too, so you're not alone.
 Know your feelings and what matters to you.
 Being confident in yourself helps you make the healthy choice about alcohol and drugs - stay strong and walk away.

 Tips From Maine Teens